SherG/perpetual-elm/exampleSite/content/blog/cost-of-capital.md

 | 18 months   | $19,125.00 |

-Depending upon the details of your offer, you may or may not have a choice of term length.
+<br/>Depending upon the details of your offer, you may or may not have a choice of term length.

 ## ROI Context